-- A simple explanation of biomethane and how it is generated - An overview of the market - A summary of the financial opportunities with a focus on the government's Renewable Heat Incentive scheme
+- A simple explanation of biomethane and how it is generated

+- An overview of the market

+- A summary of the financial opportunities

-As an energy source in the gas industry, biomethane is still in its relative infancy.
-But it ticks so many environmental, economic and sustainability boxes that potential producers are discovering an enormous range of advice, expertise and financial incentives to help them unlock a major new income stream.
+As an energy source in the gas industry, biomethane is maturing into a small but integral part of the UK's green energy future.
+It ticks so many environmental, economic and sustainability boxes that potential producers are discovering an enormous range of advice, expertise and financial incentives to help them unlock a major new income stream.

-A steadily increasing number of organisations and businesses, from farmers to local authorities and food manufacturers to water treatment companies are becoming keen to explore the possibilities of turning gas to cash.
+A steadily increasing number of organisations and businesses, water treatment companies are becoming keen to explore the possibilities of turning gas to cash.